 To set up the Loudness Meter press the Scope Config button.
 This opens the Scope Config window.
 Click on the Loudness Meter button on the right.
 There are a number of options to set up the Loudness Meter display:

-Config button - opens the loudness configuration dialog.
+Config button - clicking on the config button opens the loudness configuration dialog.